gitter-badger/caddydev/README.md

 ### Note
 caddydev is in active development and can still change significantly.

-### License
-This program is copyrighted, proprietary property and, as such, no license is granted for commercial use or redistribution.

 ### Disclaimer
 This software is provided as-is and you assume all risk.